OpenVidu/openvidu.io-docs/docs/openvidu-pro/scalability.md

 You will need to perform some tests for your specific use case, and adapt the size of your cluster accordingly.
 OpenVidu team can perform these tests for you as part of their commercial services (contact us through [Commercial page](https://openvidu.io/support#commercial){:target="_blank"} to ask for an estimate).

 For a quick reference, these are the results of some load tests performed in an OpenVidu Pro cluster deployed on Amazon Web Services with just 1 Media Node.
 These particular scenario is testing 7-to-7 sessions where every participant sends one audio-video stream (540x360, 30 fps) and receives 6 remote streams (same video).
 The table states the maximum number of entities that can be established until the Media Node CPU reaches 100% use.
-Take into account from a pricing point that the number of cores in each column header does not sum up the total number of cores of the cluster (OpenVidu Server Pro Node cores should also be counted).
+Take into account from a pricing point that the number of cores in each column header does not sum up the total number of cores of the cluster (Master Node cores should also be counted).

 <div class="row" style="margin-bottom: 10px; text-align: center; text-align: -webkit-center">
   <img class="img-responsive" src="img/docs/troubleshooting/load_test_results2.png">